OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

     print (iso.getMZ(), ":", iso.getIntensity())
 ```

-For further examples and the pyOpenMS datastructure please see the following [link](https://pyopenms.readthedocs.io/en/latest/datastructures.html).
+For further examples and the pyOpenMS data structure please see the following [link](https://pyopenms.readthedocs.io/en/latest/datastructures.html).

 ### Tool development with pyOpenMS